 Instead, I don’t see the big rush any more.
 What if we decide to do another working holiday before we settle?
 Does it matter if I don’t have a career in mind to pursue right now?
 Silvia’s post over at Heart My Backpack sums up my feelings better than anything else I’ve read.
 Life could take me anywhere and it feels liberating!

 I’ve met a few people who have gone home, got stuck back in to their daily lives, and clearly have no interest in getting back out of them.
 But for the most part, people find it very hard to rid themselves of the so-called “travel bug”.

 Apart from anything else, there are a lot of things I miss from everywhere we’ve been.
-The food in Asia, the people in Australia, the South Africans we made friends with in Vietnam, bumping into new friends all over the place, all the cities and places we fell in love with.
+The food in Asia, the people in Australia, the South African girls we made friends with in Vietnam, bumping into new friends all over the place, all the cities and places we fell in love with.
 There are so many places I desperately want to revisit, let alone my desire for new destinations.